cerner/fhir.cerner.com/content/millennium/r4/base/management/encounter.md

 ## Retrieve by ID

-List an individual encounter by its ID:
+List an individual encounter by the associated ID:

     GET /Encounter/:id